 READ: The Member Survey Report

-SURVEY: how to give feedback on the recommendations
+SURVEY: now it's your turn to give feedback on the recommendations

 The online consultation period is open until 22 December, then the final recommendations will go to a vote at the BMC AGM in April 2018.